entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Lu & Zhu (2009), character 19, modified.

 > - Clement *et al.* (in review): "Lu & Zhu (2009, char.
-19)8 used the presence of anteriorly arched premaxilla (their "premaxillary") in order to address interrelationships among onychodontiforms and out-groups including Diplocercides and Styloichthys.
-Diplocercides, Styloichthys and Psarolepis were coded as having anteriorly arched premaxillae, whereas Onychodus, Strunius and Bukkanodus lack anteriorly arched premaxillae.
-However, the condition of the premaxillae is unknown in Diplocercides kayseri and D. heiligenstockiensis.
-In Styloichthys the premaxillae are unknown, but the zone of articulation of the premaxillae are preserved."
+19) used the presence of anteriorly arched premaxilla (their "premaxillary") in order to address interrelationships among onychodontiforms and out-groups including *Diplocercides* and *Styloichthys*. *Diplocercides*, *Styloichthys* and *Psarolepis* were coded as having anteriorly arched premaxillae, whereas *Onychodus*, *Strunius* and *Bukkanodus* lack anteriorly arched premaxillae.
+However, the condition of the premaxillae is unknown in *Diplocercides kayseri* and *D. heiligenstockiensis*.
+In *Styloichthys* the premaxillae are unknown, but the zone of articulation of the premaxillae are preserved."

 13. Median rostral, number of : single median rostral or internasal (0), multiple median rostrals or internasals (1)
 > [Fb3, C3, F&C3, Y3, G3, W3, W&W3, Da3, Z3, GR3, WE3, CAa3, C&G3, A&S3, G&C3, Db3, Cab3, R&S3, CAc3, CAd3, T3]